Question: "Why canít Catholics eat meat on Fridays during Lent?"

 Answer: Catholics practice various acts of penitence and spiritual self-discipline during Lent, the (approximately) forty days leading up to Easter.
 One of those disciplines is a fast that requires Catholics to abstain from meat on Fridays during Lent.
 The rule is based on the authority of the Church, not on the authority of Scripture.

-The stated reason for abstaining from meat on Fridays during Lent is to remind the faithful that Jesus died on a Friday.
+The stated reason for Catholics not being allowed to eat meat on Fridays during Lent is to remind the faithful that Jesus died on a Friday.
 Jesus gave up His body (His flesh), and Catholics, in an effort to attain greater communion with Christ, refrain from consuming flesh.

-Why is fish allowed?
+If there is no eating meat on Fridays, then why is eating fish allowed for Catholics?
 The United States Conference of Catholic Bishops states that fish are a different category of animal.
 So itís only the meat of warm-blooded animals that is prohibited.
-Eggs, butter, and milk are allowed.
+Eggs, butter, and milk are also allowed.

 There is nothing in the Bible that remotely suggests that Christians must follow a predetermined fast.
+Eating meat on Fridays or not eating meat on Fridays—or any other day—is not an intrinsically spiritual issue.
 Abstaining from meat during Lent is simply a man-made ritual of the Catholic Church.
 It has no inherent spiritual value and cannot guarantee that a person draws closer to Christ.
 While fasting can be beneficial, it is good to remember Jesusí words, ďWhat goes into someone's mouth does not defile themĒ (Matthew 15:11).